h0lg/gitea/docs/content/doc/developers/hacking-on-gitea.en-us.md

     or [64bit](ftp://ftp.equation.com/make/64/make.exe)
   - installers for [MinGW](http://www.mingw.org/), [MinGW-w64](http://mingw-w64.org/) or [tdm-gcc](https://jmeubank.github.io/tdm-gcc/).
     - The binary is called `mingw32-make.exe` instead of `make.exe`, but if you want to use `make` instead of `mingw32-make` from the shell, you may simply copy it to the same location and name your copy `make.exe`.
+    - These distributions also contain the GCC, which is required for including sqlite in the build.
 - via package manager
+  - with [scoop](https://scoop.sh/) running `scoop install make` or - if you want to build including sqlite - `scoop install gcc`, which contains a copy of `make`
   - with [Chocolatey](https://chocolatey.org/packages/make) running `choco install make`

 Make sure